How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Data Description and Definition of Key Variables

 \subsection{Sample and Data}

-The 2013 Population and Habitation Census data of Benin; used in this paper; offers a comprehensive insights into households and their members living in the country during that year.
-Conducted by the National Bureau of Statistics of Benin, this census provides data at both the household and individual levels.
+In this section, I present the data used.
+I use data from the 2013 Population and Habitation Census of Benin.
+This census data provides information on all households and their members.
+It is conducted by the National Bureau of Statistics of Benin, and has information at both the household and individual levels.
 For the purpose of this paper, the focus is directed towards individuals who identify themselves as the children of household heads, enabling to get information on parental \footnote{Parents here refers to one of the parents, either the mother or the father.
-This because it is not possible to have both for household with single parents and to identify the biological mother for polygamous households.} and sibling characteristics.
-To be specific, the variable "Number of children" represents the observed number of children within each household \footnote{It does not include children who moved out of the family house before the census.}.
+This because it is not possible to have both for household with single parents and to identify the biological mother for polygamous households.} and sibling characteristics for a sub-sample of siblings.
+The variable ``Number of children" represents the observed number of children within each household \footnote{It does not include children who moved out of the family house before the census.}.
 For the primary analysis, only households with children aged between 25 and 40 years are included.
-This age range is chosen to ensure that the children have either completed their education or nearly achieved complete educational attainment.
+This age range is chosen to ensure that the children have either completed their education or nearly achieved maximum educational attainment.
+The summary statistics of all individuals between 25 and 40 years living in the same household as their parents is presented in Table \ref{table:desc_stats} in Appendix A.

 The inequality analysis focuses on households with at least 2 such children falling within the specified age range and at least one child with some educational attainment.
-This specific sample selection is motivated by the desire to examine the consequences of providing equal education to all children, as opposed to the alternative of not educating any children.
-The resulting sample comprises approximately $90,000$ individuals and $32,000$ households, serving as the basis for further investigation.
+This specific condition on the sample is motivated by the goal to examine the reasons for providing equal education to all children, as opposed to the alternative of not educating any children.
+In particular households with only non-educated children do not offer any information about the distribution of education resources which this paper aims to analyze.
+The resulting sample comprises approximately $90,000$ individuals and $ \approx 33,000$ households, serving as the basis for further investigation.
+The sample description is as follows: